rebel7580/MQTT-Plug-in-For-HomeVisionXL/README.md

 The plug-in should be enabled via the Plug-in manager.

+# Change Log

+The Change Log can be found in the Wiki section [Here](https://github.com/rebel7580/MQTT-Plug-in-For-HomeVisionXL/wiki/Change-Log).

 # Help

 Help is available through the plug-in.
 Also, a version of the help file can be found in this Project's [Wiki page](https://github.com/rebel7580/MQTT-Plug-in-For-HomeVisionXL/wiki/Help).